exakat/exakat/docs/Rules.rst

 Avoid unsetting properties.
 They would go undefined, and raise more warnings.

-When getting rid of a property, simply assign it to null.
+When getting rid of a property, assign it to null.
 This keeps the property in the object, yet allows existence check without errors.

 .. code-block:: php